levithomason/ua-homework/README.md

 - `npm install .` - Installs all the node modules.
 - `bower install` - Installs our bower components.
-- `gulp` - Runs the default gulp task, which does a few wonderful things:
+- `gulp` - Runs the default gulp task:
-    - Copies bower files
     - Creates a `/build`.
     - Serves `/build` at [localhost:8000](localhost:8000) with live reload.
-    - Watches `/src` directories for changes, and triggers super fast incremental rebuilds.
+    - Watches `/src` directories for changes and triggers super fast incremental rebuilds.
-    - Opens the app in chrome, for hacking.
+    - Opens the app in Chrome.

-**Gulp Watch Crashes**
+**Gulp Commands**

-Sometimes, Gulp watches crash due to failed attempts to build with syntax errors.
-Starting the dev server and the watcher in separate terminal tabs lets you more easily restart the watch task if it crashes.

-`gulp serve` - Start the dev server at [localhost:8000](localhost:8000)

-`gulp watch` - Watches `/src` directories for changes and rebuilds changed files
+`gulp serve` - Start the dev server at [localhost:8000](localhost:8000) `gulp watch` - Watches `/src` directories for changes and rebuilds changed files `gulp build` - Manually rebuild.

-If you like you can trigger full builds manually:

-`gulp build`
+`gulp open` - Launch the app in your browser.

 **The build**

-Gulp is taking care of less compiling, concatenation, minification, and uglifying.
+Gulp is taking care of less compiling, prefixing and minifying css, js concatenation and uglifying.

 # Design Brief
 A single page app for creating, editing, and scheduling messages.